 The Town Company, led by executive chef Johnny Leach (Town, Del Posto, Momofuku), intertwines rustic roots and refined beginnings that embody the Kansas City experience as we know it today.
 Leach, along with his wife, executive pastry chef Helen Jo Leach (Eleven Madison Park, Milk Bar, Del Posto), have created menus that celebrate local culinary traditions with elevated, modern renditions.
 Charming, yet inventive, The Town Company redefines the concept of a new Midwestern table.
 With an intimate menu based around the white oak burning hearth, The Town Company’s menu rotates consistently throughout the year and is fueled by a network of local farmers, ranchers, and other unique purveyors.

 Leach previously worked at esteemed New York restaurants including Town, Del Posto, and Momofuku, and collected accolades and unforgettable experiences, including an appearance on David Chang’s Netflix original series, “Ugly Delicious.”
-Along the way, he created lifelong friendships and partnerships, the greatest of which being with his wife, Helen Jo, who will work alongside him as pastry chef of The Town Company and other hotel outlets.
+Along the way, he created lifelong friendships and partnerships, the greatest of which being with his wife, Helen Jo, who will work alongside him as executive pastry chef of The Town Company and other hotel outlets.
 Committed to giving back to his community, Leach’s involvement with No Kid Hungry and other charitable organizations connects his professional career and personal values.

 At The Town Company, charming, yet inventive fare is brought to life by executive chef Johnny Leach and sous chef Jay Ferries.
 Ferries and Leach’s dynamic is built on balance: they complement each other through the execution of their unique menu visions.
 As Leach’s right-hand man, Ferries’ assistance helps center the team’s craft.